AngleProtocol/angle-docs/guides/app-guides/agEUR/borrow.md

 Here are the steps to follow to deposit collateral and borrow agTokens:

-1. Go to the `Borrow` section of the [Angle App](https://app.angle.money/#/borrow) and choose the network on which you want to borrow
+1. Go to the `Borrow` section of the [app](https://app.angle.money/#/borrow) and choose the network on which you want to borrow
 2. Select the type of vault to create, defined by the collateral and stablecoin token
 3. Enter the amount of collateral you want to deposit in the first input.
 4. Enter the amount of stablecoins you want to borrow in the second input.